 What Is an IEP?

-This is a term special needs parents will hear often.
+IEP is a term parents of children who experience disabilities will hear often.

 All students who are eligible for special education receive an individual education program, or IEP.
 The IEP is developed by a team that includes parents, professionals, and sometimes the student.